 Design ethnography and service design - Experientia explored current healthcare experiences of the aging population in Singapore through design ethnography identify opportunities for design-driven innovation in public healthcare.
 We identified opportunity areas for design-driven innovation in the Singaporean public healthcare space to help Singapore create the right conditions to support a rapidly aging society.

 Interactive map of findings - The interactive map allows people to browse the personas alongside field research videos, that communicate the research findings in the participants’ own words.

 Long lasting impact - The findings have been incorporated in the Health Ministry's ongoing Action Plan For Successful Ageing, and guided the development of a new residential impact.

-Singapore is proactively addressing the problems of rapidly aging society.
+Singapore is proactively addressing the problems of a rapidly aging society

 We explored what is like to grow older in Singapore today, carrying out contextual interviews and shadowing with elderly people, their carers, and people with the healthcare industry.

 In participatory design workshops with Singaporean stakeholders, we introduced experience design guidelines and created concepts and strategies to improve the elderly healthcare system in Singapore.